carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 {% include {{ site.snippets }}/13/del_job_output1.snip %}

-Now cancel the job with it's job number.
+Now cancel the job with its job number (printed in your terminal).
 A clean return of your command prompt indicates that the request to cancel the job was successful.

 ```
 {{ site.remote.prompt }} {{site.sched.del }} 38759